vintagemind/vintagemind/README.md

 - 🧐 Expert(-ish) in Python 3

+- ✨ Learning cryptography

+- 🤠 Want to go to texas y'all

 - Into game programming, machine learning, and AI.

 - 💬 Ask me about anything related to coding 💻 (especially Python  🐍), technical support for Firefox 🦊, fencing 🤺, and vintage stuff 🎺.